-This September, 180 Degrees’ anticipates opening a new on-site housing program, Transitional Living at Brittany’s Place.
+This fall, 180 Degrees opened a new on-site housing program, Transitional Living at Brittany’s Place.
 Kim is eagerly awaiting a move into the program from Brittany’s Place short-term Emergency Shelter.
 She’ll continue to work with staff she trusts who support her goals of becoming a Certified Nursing Assistant.

 Debra is a hardworking St. Paul mom and an extremely proud parent.
 Working two part-time jobs means that she’s not always home to supervise her three young kids.